-New applicants applying to be an NCHA judge will test any time there is a need and approved by the Director of Judges.
-Either in an applicant seminar or the 6th box, depending on their lifetime earnings.
+- c.
+New NCHA Judge Applicants will test any time there is a need and is approved by the Director of Judges.
+Either in an applicant seminar or the 6th box, depending on their lifetime earnings. - d.

-- f.
 The Director of Judges is authorized to test and certify people on an individual basis, in the 6th box during a final or otherwise, who have won \$100,000 or more.
-These applicants will be approved as 2A until they successfully judge 6 shows or 6 credits without a valid protest, at which time they will be advanced to 3A. - g.
-Foreign Judge Applicants must be a member in good standing for a period of three years and must have won a lifetime minimum of \$2,500 to become a 2A judge.
+These applicants will be approved as 2A until they successfully judge 6 shows or 6 credits without a valid protest, at which time they will be advanced to 3A. - 5.
+Physical Examination All new judges sixty (60) years old and older will be required to pass a physical examination given by a licensed physician which includes tests for vision and hearing. - 6.
+Membership Status No person listed on the NCHA suspension or probation list will be permitted to judge.
+In the event an NCHA Approved Judge is suspended by the NCHA for any reason, the judge's approved status shall be canceled, and all rights and privileges forfeited.